Rabona goal and red for Lamela as Tottenham loses to Arsenal

 Usually it would have been captain Pierre-Emerick Aubameyang on penalty duty but he was dropped to the bench and didn’t come on for breaching disciplinary rules.

+“These things happen,” Arteta said.
+“We move forward.
+Let’s enjoy the victory tonight and let’s dedicate it to our fans.”

 But it was Tottenham’s disciplinary issues that cost the team.
+And the pandemic-enforced empty stadium meant there was no heated derby atmosphere to blame.

 Lamela was booked for fouling Thomas Partey in the 69th but didn’t curb his conduct.
 He received a second yellow card seven minutes later after swinging his right arm in Tierney’s face, seeing red for the first time in almost eight years at Tottenham.